oras-project/oras-go/MIGRATION_GUIDE.md

 2. Code Refactoring
    - Since breaking changes are introduced in `v2`, code refactoring is required for migrating from `v1` to `v2`.
    - The migration can be done in an iterative fashion, as `v1` and `v2` can be imported and used at the same time.

+## FAQ

+## Community Support

+TODO: add links

+If you encounter challenges, seek assistance from the community by filing GitHub issues or asking in Slack channel.